 - Pesto and Tomato Stuffed Mushrooms – summer on a plate!

-- Vegetable Lasagne – new recipe I’m working on, keep ’em peeled!
-The pesto is swirled into the vegan cheese sauce and is SO freakin yum!!
+- Vegetable Lasagne – the pesto is swirled into the top layer of vegan cheese sauce and is SO freakin yum!!

 Vegan Pesto Recipe